Skip to content ↓

 Student employment

-This is considered a part of your financial aid award.
-You may see a suggested amount on your award letter, typically $3,400, that can be earned by working during the school year.
+This is considered a part of your financial aid offer.
+You may see a suggested amount on your offer letter, typically $3,400, that can be earned by working during the school year.
 This is separate from your summer earnings expectation, and you can do this through a combination of term-time work, outside scholarships and grants (including the Pell Grant), or student loans.

 You can also meet this requirement with a UROP or other job during the fall and spring semesters.
 If your need is greater than $3,400, we award an MIT Scholarship to you.